Hibernian F.C.: Literature

 The works of author Irvine Welsh, particularly Trainspotting, contain several references to Hibernian.
 The team is often mentioned in casual conversation and is the team many of his characters support.
 Visual references to Hibs are noticeable in Danny Boyle's film adaptation of Trainspotting; Francis Begbie wears a Hibs shirt while he plays five-a-side football, while many Hibs posters and pictures can be seen on the walls of Mark Renton's bedroom.

 In the final short story of Welsh's The Acid House, Coco Bryce, a boy from the "Hibs firm" Capital City Service, is struck by lightning while under the influence of LSD in a Pilton park.
 His soul is then transferred to the body of an unborn child from one of the more affluent areas of Edinburgh.
 The appearances by Hibs in the 2012 and 2016 Scottish Cup finals are described in Welsh's novels A Decent Ride and Dead Men's Trousers respectively.

 Hibernian are also frequently referred to in the Inspector Rebus series of detective novels by Ian Rankin.
 Rankin has stated that Rebus is a Raith Rovers supporter but he is a Hibs fan in the 2000s television adaptation of the series.
-Ironically, that version of Rebus is played by a Hearts supporter, Ken Stott.
+That version of Rebus is played by a Hearts supporter, Ken Stott.
 DS Siobhan Clarke, his colleague in the later books, is a "loyal supporter" of Hibs.

 Music

 The Hibs anthem "Glory, Glory to the Hibees" was written and performed by the Scottish comedian, Hector Nicol.
 Former Marillion singer Fish is a Hibs fan; Easter Road is mentioned in the song "Lucky", from the album Internal Exile.
-The Proclaimers are lifelong Hibs fans, and were heavily involved with the 'Hands off Hibs' campaign to save the club in 1990.
+The Proclaimers are lifelong Hibs fans and were heavily involved with the 'Hands off Hibs' campaign to save the club in 1990.
 Sunshine on Leith has become a Hibs anthem, which is traditionally played after big victories at Easter Road and the finals of cup competitions.
 In their song "Cap in Hand", from the Sunshine on Leith album, The Proclaimers make a reference to the Hibs player Andy Goram:

-The song "Joyful Kilmarnock Blues", from the first album released by The Proclaimers, is about a Hibs victory away from home.
+The song "Joyful Kilmarnock Blues", from the first Proclaimers' album, is about a Hibs victory away from home.

+Television

+Hibs are featured in the TV series Succession, during episode Dundee in the second series, when Roman Roy (Kieran Culkin) purchases Hearts believing them to be his father's favourite football team.
+Upon receiving the gift Logan Roy reveals he is a Hibs supporter.